How Rokomari Was Created

 We were relentless from day one.
 One of our boys, Tushar, who now lives in Libya, used to spend his entire day in Bangla Bazar wearing a Rokomari tee-shirt.
 He was so persistent that people around the Bangla Bazar area nicknamed him Rokomari.

-At the time, no e-commerce had the cash on delivery (COD) feature but we could sense that there was a need for the feature.
+At the time, no e-commerce had the cash on delivery (COD) feature but we could sense that there was a need for such a feature.
 We decided that we would go for it.
 Sundarban, our logistics partner, helped us a lot and built a model keeping our COD feature in mind.
-It would have been difficult had Sundarban disagreed to accommodate our idea.
+It would have been difficult had Sundarban did not accommodate our idea.
 The COD feature has always been available in the Post Offices for a long time.
 We used that service and our parents did.
-At the same time, Sundarban agreed to work with us and we were all set to give a better service to our customers.
+Sundarban agreed to work with us and we were all set to give a better service to our customers.

 Our office was at Karwan Bazar at the time.
 After a while, the team size grew and we came here (Rokomari’s current office in Motijheel).
 This was the office of Udvash.
 We took over a classroom and vacated it for the Rokomari team.
 We were a team of 5-6 people at the time.
 Almost all of them are still with us today.